Table of Contents

 Disposal of the contents of on-board toilets takes place near the shore in the harbor.
 The wastewater is collected in a holding tank, which is then disposed of at a station in the harbor.
 Depending on how many water sports enthusiasts have the same idea at the same time, you may have to wait in line here.

 The chemical toilet is the low-cost and easy-to-install version of the on-board toilet.
 They are quite compact, so they are mainly used in small boats.
 However, in heavy seas, this can become a bit of an adventure.
 To ensure hygiene, chemicals are required.
 This ensures that the stores are decomposed and can be disposed of in a liquefied form.
 They are therefore emptied at special disposal stations in ports.
 Until you get to these, however, you are literally stuck with what you have left behind.

 A disadvantage of the chemical toilet is that it can be quite heavy.
 If it is located deep below deck, carrying the toilet quickly becomes difficult and uncomfortable.
 That's why it's important to find a remedy.
 The chemical toilet cassette should be disposed of soon enough, as soon as the opportunity presents itself.
 In addition, this toilet should be cleaned regularly.
 This reduces unpleasant odors and ensures general well-being.

 The composting toilet and its characteristics

-The use of dry separation toilets is absolutely hygienic and comparable to ordinary toilets at home.
+The use of composting toilets is absolutely hygienic and comparable to ordinary toilets at home.
 The disposal of the leftovers is easy and protects the environment.
 The formation of odors can be reduced to a minimum.
-In addition, you are absolutely self-sufficient with dry separation toilets.
+In addition, you are absolutely self-sufficient with composting toilets.
 So you are absolutely independent on boats and yachts.
 Would you like to know which Trelino® best suits you and your boat?
 Here you can find all models and variations.